cultivate-software/render-with-backstage/README.md

 ### Need to provide certain API implementations?

-If your component under test requires certain API implementations to function, use the `withApis(..)` decorators:
+If your component under test requires certain API implementations to function, use the `withApis(..)` decorator:

 ```jsx
 import { render, screen, withApis } from './test-utils'